-Small cancer risk after Fukushima accident, WHO reports (Update 2)February 28th, 2013 by Maria Cheng in Health /
+Small cancer risk after Fukushima accident, WHO reports (Update 2)February 28, 2013 by Maria Cheng in Medicine & Health / Health

 Two years after Japan's nuclear plant disaster, an international team of experts said Thursday that residents of areas hit by the highest doses of radiation face an increased cancer risk so small it probably won't be detectable.